unocss/unocss/docs/presets/icons.md

 - `transform`: transform raw `svg`, will be only applied when using `custom` icon collection (`iconify` collections excluded).
 - `customize`: change default icon customizations values.
-- `iconCustomizer`: change default icon customizations values.
+- `iconCustomizer`: Custom icon customizer.

 For each loaded icon, the customizations will be applied in this order: